mori-b/aioconnectors/README.md

 3.1.
 Set use\_ssl to True and ssl\_allow\_all to False in both server and client ConnectorManager instantiations.
 If you run server and client on the same machine, this only requires to run the command "python3 -m aioconnectors create\_certificates" beforehand like in 2.
 In case the server and client run on different machines, you should run the prerequisite command "python3 -m aioconnectors create_certificates" only once, and copy the generated directory /var/tmp/aioconnectors/certificates/server to your server (preserving symlinks) and /var/tmp/aioconnectors/certificates/client to your client.
 3.2.
-Set use\_ssl to True, ssl\_allow\_all to True, and use\_token to True, in both server and client ConnectorManager instantiations.
+Set use\_ssl to True, ssl\_allow\_all to True, and use\_token to True, in both server and client ConnectorManager instantiations, to use token authentication.

 ### Server example